-At the author’s request, we have temporarily removed this essay.
+[Update from the Editor: December 5, 2019] At the author’s request, we had temporarily removed this essay.
 Westminster Theological Seminary is reviewing the theology of Dr. Oliphint and have asked that faculty members (including adjunct faculty) refrain from blogging, podcasting, or writing about the thesis of Dr. Oliphint’s book, God With Us.
-The author is an adjunct faculty member and now has been made aware of this policy.
-We look forward to restoring the full-text of the essay at an appropriate time.
+At the time, the author was an adjunct faculty member and was made aware of this policy following the initial publication of this essay.
+The author has since resigned his position due to the handling of matters regarding Dr. Lane G. Tipton.

 Following a previous essay, I continue a series of interactions with the first edition of Dr. K. Scott Oliphint’s God With Us.
 I want to consider Dr. Oliphint’s treatment of the biblical, confessional, and sadly much misunderstood and maligned doctrine of divine simplicity.
 That this doctrine has been a bulwark of orthodoxy is something so simple and straightforward I should not even have to say anything, but alas, I must say something.